 Home inspections vary by inspector.
 An inspection typically includes an examination of:

-the garage, to ensure it’s well-ventilated and that the door opens and closes correctly
+- The garage, to ensure that it is well-ventilated and that the door opens and closes correctly.

 How do I prepare for a home inspection?